 Adios old me?

-In a way a lot of new mums feel they have to say goodbye to the person they were before.
+In a way, after having a baby, a lot of mums feel they have to say goodbye to the person they were before.
 They aren’t able to do or be or think all the same things they did prior to motherhood, and it can feel bittersweet acknowledging that a critical part of your life has ended.
 Instead of grieving for what’s lost, letting it go gracefully and embracing the new will make your new life easier and more enjoyable, especially if you can remember that no matter what phase of life you’re in there will always be good days and tough days too.